Court: Local governments in Arizona can mandate benefits at private businesses

 There already have been discussions in that direction.

-Tucson City Council member Regina Romero has been pushing for years to require employers in the city to offer paid parental leave.
+Tucson City Councilwoman Regina Romero has been pushing for years to require employers in the city to offer paid parental leave.

 Romero said Tuesday that, for the moment, she is content with the city having adopted a policy of six weeks off for its own employees.
-She hopes private employers follow suit, particularly in a place like Tucson, which Romero describes as a “low-wage city.”
-But if they do not, Romero said the council may have to force the issue.
+She hopes private employers follow suit, particularly in a place like Tucson, which Romero describes as a “low-wage city,’.” so that both sectors are working together “for a better quality of life’’ for residents.

-On top of the 2006 law, voters also approved a 2016 initiative that expanded on it.

 The 2016 initiative also requires employers to provide at least three days of paid personal leave.